Wet-on-Wet Oil Painting Holiday in the Isle of Wight

 - Information can be provided in large print

 - All team members have received disability awareness training

 - Special diets can be catered for and specialist food can be arranged with prior notice

 - Hired equipment can be arranged for your stay with prior notice

 - Fridges can be supplied for medication with prior notice.

 You can check in to your room from 2.30pm onwards (better and best rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-We will start the day with a demonstration in which Sophia will display the use of a different wet-on-wet oil background which is particularly expressive when used to create trees and moving water, whether it be waterfalls, rivers or seas especially as we have such incredible views of the sea from Freshwater Bay.
+We will start the day with a demonstration in which Sophia will display the use of a different wet-on-wet oil background which is particularly expressive when used to create trees and moving water, whether it be waterfalls, rivers or seas.
 You will then be guided as a group in discovering this for yourself allowing your confidence to build further.

 Departure DayDepart after a leisurely breakfast.